stefano-morano/Miracle_Slicer_3.github.io/README.md

 With the toggle switch set in TRANSIENT MODE, you can active the automatic onset recogniser and modify the threshold with the relative knob.

-You can also change the pitch, the pan and the master volume of each slice.
+You can also change the pitch, the pan and the master volume of the song/audio.

 When you have your slicer set up, you can play the loops with your computer keyboard or with a MIDI keyboard by choosing it via the drop-down menu in the top right corner.